Divorce New Mexico Custody

 Joint custody indicates that neither parent is permitted to take an action or decision that would cause a major alteration in the life of the child in the absence of permission of the court or the other parent.

 The final measure is that the court determines how to achieve the best interests of the child.
-The court contemplates several factors like those mentioned below.
+The court contemplates several factors that are mentioned below:

 • The physical and mental health of all the persons who are related to the child custody case